carpentries-incubator/machine-learning-novice-python/_episodes/01-what_is_ml.md

 > {: .solution}
 {: .challenge}

-These paragraphs provide an example of how machine learning approaches are being used to help address common issues in predictive models.
-They also touch on the reason that machine learning research is often criticised for lacking care.
-It is easy to throw machine learning at a problem without sufficient thought!
+These paragraphs provide an example of how machine learning can help us with tasks like prediction.
+They also touch on an area where machine learning projects often comes under criticism.
+It is easy to throw tools at a problem without sufficient thought!

 ## Statistics, machine learning, and "AI"